inside top of book cover

 Axonopus fissifolius (Raddi) Kuhlm.

 47b Close-up of Axonopus compressus inflorescence Culm joints hairy.
 Leaf blade rather broad, margins typically wavy, tips rounded.
 Initially, inflorescence extending only a little above terminal sheath.
 Spikelets elliptic or narrowly obovate, appressed to rachis in two rows on 2 to 5 spikes; spikelet pedicels very short (see Fig. 5I). { Small, perennial, spreading grass typically volunteering in lawns, but now widely seen as a lawn grass, dominating especially in moist and somewhat shadey locations.
-Broad-leaved carpetgrass [HAW - NAT] [GUM - NAT]
+Broad-leaved carpetgrass [HAW - NAT] [FAC] [GUM - NAT]

 Axonopus compressus (Swartz) P. Beauv.